Conducting Human Subjects Research at MGH Institute of Health Professions (MGH IHP)

 The pages in Navigator where you can find requirements for most studies are as follows:

 The following documents are required for studies that involve an intervention or interaction with subjects

-- Partners Research Consent Forms (or Information/Fact Sheet when requesting a waiver of documentation of informed consent).
+- MGB Research Consent Forms (or Information/Fact Sheet when requesting a waiver of documentation of informed consent).

 Health/Medical Records Studies (studies limited to the use of medical/other records)

 Excess Human Material Studies (studies limited to the use of leftover tissue/samples)